 Help us celebrate the field of ID by nominating hard working clinicians, promising young researchers, outstanding mentors, and those who have had a lifetime of impact on the field.

-Nominations for the 2019 awards will be reviewed by the Society Awards Committee and a final recommendation for each award will be made to the IDSA Board of Directors for approval.
-IDSA members who are currently serving on the IDSA Board of Directors are not eligible to be nominated for Society Awards.
+Nominations for the awards will be reviewed by the Society Awards Committee and a final recommendation for each award will be made to the IDSA Board of Directors for approval.

-- A NIH biosketch, required for Oswald Avery and Alexander Fleming Awards – optional for all other awards.
+- NIH Biosketch— Required for the Oswald Avery and Alexander Fleming Award, optional for all other awards.

 Available Society Awards